Mathnerd314/stroscot/docs/Commentary/State.rst

 Stroscot use continuations for its I/O model because continuations are simple and universal.
 They're the supercharged typed equivalent of a goto.
 A continuation is a function that takes as argument "the rest of the program", or "its future".
 Executing a continuation fills in a skeleton program with this future - or it can discard the future if it is not relevant.
 The implementation can compile continuations to jumps under most circumstances and closures otherwise, so the execution model is also conceptually simple.

-Continuations are the basis in formal denotational semantics for all control flow, from goto statements to exception handling, subsuming vanilla call flow, recursion, generators, coroutines, backtracking, and even loops along the way.
+Continuations are the basis in formal denotational semantics for all control flow, including vanilla call flow, loops, goto statements, recursion, generators, coroutines, exception handling, and backtracking.
 This allows a uniform and consistent interface.

+Stroscot models I/O operations as constructor functions ('tasks') that look like continuation application.
+With this approach an I/O operation is data that can be pattern-matched over, allowing many metaprogramming techniques.
+It's a little harder for the compiler to optimize that readIORef has no observable side effects, as it's a reordering property (commutativity), but strict languages have been doing this for years.

 vs Monads
 ---------

 Continuations are `the mother of all monads <http://blog.sigfpe.com/2008/12/mother-of-all-monads.html>`__ as all other monads can be embedded in the continuation type via ``m >>=`` and retrieved via ``f return``.
 In particular the Codensity monad ``Codensity m a = forall b. (a -> m b) -> m b`` is a monad regardless of ``m``. (`See comment <http://blog.sigfpe.com/2008/12/mother-of-all-monads.html#c3279179532869319461>`__) Without the forall, callcc is implementable and the type is too large, see :cite:`wadlerEssenceFunctionalProgramming1992` section 3.4 for an example.

 Using the ``Codensity monad`` instead of a monad stack is often faster - the case analysis is pushed to the monad's operations, and there is no pile-up of binds.
 It converts the computation to continuation-passing style.
 In particular free tree-like monads :cite:`voigtlanderAsymptoticImprovementComputations2008` and `MTL monad stacks <http://r6.ca/blog/20071028T162529Z.html>`__ are much cheaper when implemented via Codensity.
 As a contrary point, in the `case <https://www.mail-archive.com/haskell-cafe@haskell.org/msg66512.html>`__ of the Maybe monad an ADT version seemed to be faster than a Church encoding.
 Unfortunately hpaste is defunct so the code can't be analyzed further.
-It's not clear if the "CPS" mentioned is similar to Codensity.
+It's not clear if the "CPS" version mentioned is similar to Codensity.

 vs Yoneda
 ---------